drseg/swift-fsm/README.md

 }
 ```

-If the `if/else` block were evaluated by the FSM at transition time, this would be a useful addition.
-However what we are doing inside these blocks is *compiling* our state transition table (Uncle Bob’s SMC stands for State Machine _Compiler_).
-The use of `if` and `else` in this manner is more akin to the conditional compilation statements `#if/#else` - based on a value defined at compile time, only one transition or the other will be added to the table.
+If the `if/else` block were evaluated by the FSM at transition time, this would be useful.
+However what we are doing is *compiling* our state transition table (SMC stands for State Machine _Compiler_).
+The use of `if` and `else` in this manner is akin to using `#if` and `#else` - only one transition or the other will be compiled.

-If you do have a use for this kind of conditional compilation, please open an issue.
 See [Expanded Syntax][13] for an alternative system for evaluating conditional statements at runtime rather than compile time.

 ### Swift Concurrency

-Swift FSM does not make assumptions about, or demands on its clients’ concurrency handling.
+Swift FSM does not make demands on its clients’ concurrency handling.
 The public methods on the `FSM` class are polymorphically isolated to the caller’s `Actor` (if there is one), or no `Actor` at all.
 This is achieved by including the argument `isolation: isolated (any Actor)? = #isolation` in all public method signatures.
-As isolation rules are inferred at the call site, decisions about isolation defer to the client.

-The upside is that Swift FSM will work transparently in any concurrency or non-concurrency environment.
-The downside is that it is _technically_ possible (though impractical) to call each of the `FSM` class’ public methods from a different actor, as actor polymorphism currently works at an individual function level, rather than at a class level.
+Swift FSM works transparently in any concurrency or non-concurrency environment.
+It is however _technically_ possible (though impractical) to call each of the `FSM` class’ public methods from a different actor, as actor polymorphism currently works at an individual function level, rather than at a class level.

 `FSM` has an optional runtime concurrency checker that fails a `precondition` check if you try to call its methods from conflicting concurrency environments.
-The check can be enabled by passing the argument `enforceConcurrency: true` (default = `false`) to `FSM.init`.
-Even when enabled, this check will not run or consume any resources when compiling for release.
+The can be enabled by passing the `enforceConcurrency: true` to `FSM.init`.
+This check only runs when building for debugging.

 ```swift
 class MyClass {